Although visitors to this website can access any information they are interested in, this section has been created with professionals in mind.

-To help Westminster Childrens Services to identify where services should be focused in the future we may use information that will not identify yourself or your family this may include for statistical or research purposes. .
+To help Westminster Childrens Services to identify where services should be focused in the future we may use information that will not identify yourself or your family this may include for statistical or research purposes.

+Where consent is given without limitations the case will be processed in the usual way and information held in accordance with Westminster’s existing procedures.
 Where consent is not given, the case will be referred back to the professional completing the form unless there are safeguarding reasons to continue with the process without consent.

 Where consent is given with limitations this will be recorded on the initial contact on Mosaic.

 If you would like further details regarding how your information may be shared to provide your child’s care using this directory please contact AccesstoChildrensServices@westminster.gov.uk

 Need help with the Provider portal, eligiblity checker?